davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 7. Although the `.git/` directory exists (as it did in my sample output), it still may be wise to create your own "test-dummy" directory structure so that you test your program.

-#### Hints and Tips
-1. Start as early as possible.
-This assignment (esp.
-Mode 2) is trickier than what meets the eye due to all the string work, and memory management work.

-2. For both modes, you will need to create a string that stores the current path to a file.
-For instance, you would need a string to input into the `stat()` system call and you may need to store that path string onto your stack for the printing of mode-2 results.
-You *must* create these strings on the heap using `malloc()` because any string you create on the program stack will likely be reaped by the time you print off *your* stack.
-When that's the case, your stack would store stores pointers to garbage.

-3. Related to the first tip, there will be times where you'll need to build up strings.
-You might find [`snprintf()`](https://www.geeksforgeeks.org/snprintf-c-library/) to be useful.